suncoast-devs/handbook/lessons/cs-classes/index.md

 Now that we have this `class` definition, let's use it inside our application.

 We can think of the `class` we created as a template used to create new _instances_ of itself.
-That is, it can create new variables who's type is a `Employee` and it has the properties we defined.
+That is, it can create new variables who's type is an `Employee` and it has the properties we defined.
 We call these _instances_ `objects`.